-The fleet of vehicles that are able to run on Autogas has grown steadily since the 1990s, reaching almost 3.1 million by the end of 2017 - over 12% of all the vehicles in Poland (and 14.5% of passenger cars).
+The fleet of vehicles that are able to run on Autogas has grown steadily since the 1990s, reaching more than 3.1 million by the end of 2018 - almost 13% of all the vehicles in Poland (and 15% of passenger cars).
+The fact that the fleet continues to grow while fuel consumption is declining suggests that a growing number of vehicles may no longer be in regular use though still registered (POGP, 2019).
 Most vehicles are LDVs for private and commercial use, but some Autogas-fuelled buses have also been brought into service.
-Most Autogas-powered LDVs are conversions.
-The number of conversions was boosted in 2004 by a surge in imported secondhand gasoline cars following Poland's entry into the European Union; around half of these cars, mostly imported from Germany, are thought to have been converted to Autogas.
-Autogas vehicle ownership is highest in the regions of Lodz and Lublin (POGP, 2018).
+Most Autogas-powered LDVs are conversions: in 2018, 63 000 kits were installed, 25 000 converted vehicles were imported and 9 100 OEMs were registered, more than offsetting the 44 000 Autogas cars that were scrapped.

 Conversion costs are low compared with Western European countries, mainly due to lower labour costs.
 There is a wide range of conversion kits on offer, including the local brand, STAG, produced by ACSA.
 Sales of OEM Autogas vehicles have also been growing as the number of OEM models available on the Polish market has expanded.
 Dacia and Skoda are the market leaders, with Hyundai-Kia, Opel, Renault-Nissan and others also marketing Autogas cars (either factory-fitted or converted by the importer).
-Sales of OEM models reached around 10 000 cars in 2015 - around 2.5% of all new car registrations.
-1

-At the end of 2017, there were 6 287 refuelling stations selling Autogas across the country - 17% more than a year before.
-Most of these stations are small, family-run businesses, though more large service stations are installing Autogas pumps in response to growing demand.
+The Autogas refuelling network in Poland has been expanding rapidly in recent years.
+At the end of 2018, there were 7 432 refuelling stations selling Autogas across the country - 18% more than a year before.
+Most of these stations are small, family-run businesses, though more large service stations are installing Autogas pumps.

 The success of Autogas in Poland is the result of both a large excise-tax advantage over gasoline and diesel, which ensures a relatively low price of the fuel at the pump, and relatively low pre-tax prices.
 The excise duty on Autogas has barely increased since 2005, while that on the other two fuels continued to rise until 2013, especially in the case of diesel (the rates on all three fuels have been constant since 2014).
 The tax on Autogas is now less than an a third of the amount charged on gasoline and diesel (Figure B16.1).
 Wholesale LPG prices are also much lower, helped since February 2015 by the removal of a small import duty.
-Consequently, the pump price of Autogas in 2017 was just 45% that of gasoline and 47% that of diesel, though these shares rose by 4 and 3 percentage points respectively compared with 2016.
+Consequently, the pump price of Autogas in 2018 was just 45% that of gasoline (unchanged from 2017) and 45% that of diesel (down from 47% in 2017).